jlucking2023/github.io/transforms.md

 ### implieddecimal
 Convert specified numeric fields to Decimal (fixed precision) type with implied decimal point support (i.e. last 2 digits are to the right of decimal)
+Note: Sedgwick e02 files contain currency data with no decimal point.

 - Use this transform to interpret decimal precision data stored in integer format, common in mainframe or flat file data formats.
+- TODO: explain use of num_implied and source parameters

 ```json
 "implieddecimal": [